Wireshark : Java Glossary

 Wireshark logo Wireshark

 A free TCP/IP (Transmission Control Protocol/Internet Protocol) protocol sniffer formerly known as Ethereal.
-The current version is 1.6.5 Last revised/verified: 2012-01-10.
+The current version is 2.6.0 Last revised/verified: 2018-04-24.
 It has support for hundreds of protocols that piggyback on TCP/IP, formatting the messages it captures.
 By default it captures all traffic going through your Ethernet card, not just TCP/IP.
 Its main limitation is it cannot monitor purely local traffic.
 It must be going to some other machine.

 Even though it can do 1000 things I could never imagine doing, it cannot decode GZipped pages, something I would think should be a fundamental feature.
-I Googled Wireshark Gzip and discovered the Wireshark people believe that is too difficult to do, and recommend a number of third party packages.
+I Googled Wireshark Gzip and discovered the Wireshark people believe that is too difficult to do and recommend a number of third party packages.
 Imagine me spitting out a glassful of lemonade in a spray in disbelief.
 Granted, Gzip cannot be decoded an isolated packet at a time, but it can a TCP/IP stream at a time.

-Using a simple capture filter of tcp port 80 will show you just the HTTP (Hypertext Transfer Protocol) stuff.
+Using a simple capture filter [capture ⇒ capture filters] of tcp port 80 will show you just the HTTP (Hypertext Transfer Protocol) stuff.
 A capture filter determine what raw data to capture.
-You later can apply any of a number of display filters, e.g. http.request.method == "GET" to further reduce the amount of material to look at.
+You later can apply any of a number of display filters, e.g. http.request.method == GET to further reduce the amount of material to look at.
 When you find what you want, right click and tell it to decode and follow the TCP/IP stream.
+The dialog where you specify the capture filter is artfully hidden.
+Click Capture ⇒ Options.
+Double click the interface of interest.
+Fill in the capture filter box.

 Wireshark is an eavesdropper on the link between a program in your machine and one in a server somewhere on the net.
 It is not privy to the private keys used in encryption.
-This means it can tell you almost nothing when it snoops on SSL (Secure Sockets Layer) conversations.
+This means it can tell you almost nothing when it snoops on SSL conversations.
 Other than the initial DNS (Domain Name Service) lookup, everything with https: is encrypted, including the URL (Uniform Resource Locator) you are requesting.

 Wireshark Cheat Sheet